-Today, IPS becomes somehow outdated and is less frequently used by statisticians \citep{Agresti2012}.
-This is largely due to the outstanding performance and generality of Newton-type optimization algorithms.
-In fact, Newton-Raphson is the default routine in most software for fitting generalized linear models (GLMs), and has quadratic convergence in contrast to the linear convergence rate of IPS.
-Nevertheless, the traditional IPS algorithm may be motivating and influential in the \textbf{Big Data} era.
+Today, IPS is less frequently used by statisticians, largely due to the outstanding performance and generality of Newton-type algorithms.
+In fact, Newton-Raphson is the default routine in most software for fitting generalized linear models (GLMs), and can have quadratic convergence in contrast to the linear convergence rate of IPS (ignoring the cost difference per iteration).
 Consider a five-way table of size $10\times10\times10\times10\times10$.
 The associated Poisson model including all up to three-way interactions has $8,\negthinspace146$ independent parameters.
 The corresponding Hessian matrix has more than $10^{7}$ entries, leading to prohibitively high computational cost when using Newton-Raphson.
 Quasi-Newton methods are more computationally economical, but still fail easily when the model is of high dimensionality.
-First-order methods (such as gradient descent) are typically more scalable.
-In our problem, however, there exists no universal stepsize due to the unbounded Hessian.
-This means that line search methods must be adopted, while evaluating the function value or the gradient could be very expensive on big data.
+First-order methods (such as gradient descent) are typically more scalable; in our problem, however, there exists no universal stepsize due to the unbounded Hessian.
+This means that some line search method must be adopted, but frequent function and gradient evaluations can be expensive on big data.